 Here is a picture of a citizen patriot exercising the rights of free expression and the pursuit of life, liberty, and happiness.

 There is no Constitutional right to petition for redress by breaking windows, spraying graffiti, throwing projectiles, looting, or assaulting; nor are such activities covered by freedom of speech.
 They aren’t speech, they are crimes.
 Some of the protesters, however, seem to be asserting that crime is speech.
-We (you know what we mean) may need to review some legal history, as we (yep) don’t recall whether burning draft cards and/or the flag was finally decided by the courts to be a form of speech protected by the First Amendment.
+We may need to review some legal history, as we don’t recall whether burning draft cards and/or the flag was finally decided by the courts to be a form of speech protected by the First Amendment.
 Even so, those would be victimless crimes.
 We actually heard some MSM talking heads assert that the destruction of a few small businesses and the beatings of a few innocent bystanders was a small price to pay in relation to the bigger picture of protesting systemic racism in America.
-Well, there's a “slippery slope” if we ever saw one.This shift in terminology brings uncivil conduct (crime) within the scope of First Amendment protection.
+Well, there's a “slippery slope” if we ever saw one.This shift in terminology brings criminal conduct (crime) within the scope of First Amendment protection.
 This is both crazy and dangerous, and we will oppose it to the best of our ability.
 The First Amendment, and all provisions of the Constitution, must be preserved and protected, not re-defined into meaningless slogans to fit the political correctness of the moment.